An Auto-Differentiable Likelihood Pipeline for the Cross-Correlation of CMB and Large-Scale Structure due to the Kinetic Sunyaev-Zeldovich Effect: Likelihood approach

 We will refer to this posterior as the \emph{joint posterior} (following the naming of lensing posteriors in \cite{Millea:2020cpw}).
 From this posterior one can, at least in principle, obtain various \emph{marginalized posteriors}.
 In particular, if one is only interested in reconstructing the velocity field, one may want to marginalize over the small-scale fields, i.e.

 In the CMB lensing likelihood analysis, references \cite{Hirata:2002jy,Carron:2017mqf} maximize the marginal posterior, while \cite{Millea:2017fyd,Millea:2020cpw} maximize the joint posterior.
 In the lensing case it is possible to analytically marginalize over the CMB fields, but maximizing the marginal posterior comes at the cost of repeatedly evaluating a computationally expensive determinant.
 In our present work, we maximize the joint posterior of the fields, but physically both the joint and marginal posteriors are interesting.
+To make unbiased estimates of cosmological or astrophysical parameters, it is in principle necessary to marginalize over the field variables.
+How this can be achieved in the case of CMB lensing was recently shown in \cite{Millea:2021had}, and we defer the kSZ case to future work.

 In addition to finding the MAP we need to give error bars for the modes of the reconstructed velocity field $v_r$ (and ultimately also for cosmological and astrophysical parameters $\Lambda_S$ and $\Lambda_L$).
 This can be done by considering the curvature of the posterior (or, at least in principle, by sampling from the posterior).
 Assuming that the posterior is not multi-modal it can be expanded around the MAP to second order and error bars can be given in terms of the second derivatives of the posterior.
 As usual, we define the Hessian of the posterior